rajiv256/rajiv256.github.io/index.md

 ## Research Interests

-- **BioMolecular Computing:** what is the information processing capability of a bag of reacting molecules?
+- **Biomolecular Computing:** What are the information processing capabilities of a bag of reacting biomolecules (e.g., dna, rna)?
-- **Chemical Learning:** branching off from the above topic, can we build adaptive molecular systems that can operate autonomously?
+- **Chemical Learning:** Can we make these systems to be adaptive and operate autonomously?

 ## Timeline